Car industry will be big 5G customer down the road, says SEAT

 The deployment of 5G promises to link everything from vehicles to household devices but will require prodigious investment and the telecoms industry is trying to agree on if and how 5G can facilitate enough innovations to be profitable.

-Luca di Meo, chief executive of Volkswagen-owned SEAT, said applications were currently “pretty limited”, before unveiling what he described as Europe’s first 5G-connected concept car at the Mobile World Congress in Barcelona.
+Luca de Meo, chief executive of Volkswagen-owned SEAT, said applications were currently “pretty limited”, before unveiling what he described as Europe’s first 5G-connected concept car at the Mobile World Congress in Barcelona.

 Still, he said connecting a car with a passenger’s mobile phone, or external infrastructure or retailers could lead to billions of possible transactions.

-“I think personally the automotive industry will play a big role in justifying the investment so we will be one of the big customers but we need to be creative,” Di Meo told Reuters.
+“I think personally the automotive industry will play a big role in justifying the investment so we will be one of the big customers but we need to be creative,” De Meo told Reuters.

 “We need to experiment and look at functionalities and hopefully the market will say, OK, I want to buy a car like this because it can prevent an accident or it can see around the corner and I value that and I (will) pay for it.”

-5G will help to slowly develop autonomous driving, where the costs of installing sensor technology are already falling, Di Meo said.
+5G will help to slowly develop autonomous driving, where the costs of installing sensor technology are already falling, De Meo said.
 That market is expected to be worth as much as $95 billion in 2020.

 But ethical questions, issues of infrastructure and how traditional cars will coexist with driverless ones make it very difficult to say when the market will take off, he said.